Efesint/chudsay/README.md

-# tuxsay- tuxsay is a TUI program written in Ruby.
+# tuxsay is a TUI program written in Ruby.
 It’s like cowsay, but cooler.
 just for fun, nevermind.
 ## installation
 1.clone the repository